speedingplanet/bcbsks-vue/labs/lab-01.md

 **STOP HERE**

-## Part 9: Spying on custom events
+## Part 9: Testing custom events

-Write tests for `UserBrowser`.
-Spy on the custom events passed into `NextPrevious`.
-Make sure the event handlers are called appropriately.
+Write tests for the custom events in `NextPrevious`.
+Make sure that you test the custom events 'nextRecord' and 'previousRecord'.